 “The Beatles had come into the ‘Revolver’ sessions completely refreshed and rejuvenated after a few months off recharging their batteries,” stated engineer Geoff Emerick, adding, “It was just magic, pure serendipity.”

-As history testifies, the results were extraordinary.
+The results were extraordinary.
 What most people viewed as the standard Beatles formula, comprising two guitars, bass and drums, was more often than not thrown by the wayside.
 Instead, we had a predominant brass section, Indian instruments, tape loops, backward guitars, comical sound effects, a French horn solo, and strings.
-While the previous years’ “Yesterday” had definitely broken new ground by utilizing a string quartet to accompany Paul on acoustic guitar, “Eleanor Rigby” was the first Beatles track to have no guitar at all, not to mention the absence of any Beatle playing any instrument.
+While the previous year's “Yesterday” had definitely broken new ground by utilizing a string quartet to accompany Paul on acoustic guitar, “Eleanor Rigby” was the first Beatles track to have no guitar, or any Beatles playing any instrument at all.

 The Beatles in EMI Studios recording "Revolver," 1966

 The Beatles had been pushing the envelope with increasing confidence through 1965, always wanting to be inventive in the recording studio.
 “At the start, I was like a master with his pupils, and they did what I said,” remembers producer George Martin in his book “All You Need Is Ears.”
 “They knew nothing about recording, but heaven knows they learned quickly.
 And by the end, of course, I was to be the servant while they were the masters.”